Night Court (2023 TV series): Casting

+On February 13, 2024, while talking to reporters, John Larroquette admitted feeling a little sad when he first walked on the set of the Night Court revival, due to being one of the only cast members from the original run still living.
+But as time went on, he started feeling better and credited co-star/executive producer Melissa Rauch for rejuvenating the franchise.

+On May 21, 2024, it was announced that de Beaufort is not returning for the third season.
+On July 10, 2024, Wendie Malick was promoted as a series regular for the third season.

+Filming

+Night Court was filmed at Warner Bros.
+Studios in Burbank, California, but it is set in New York City, New York.

+Release

+Broadcast

+Night Court premiered on NBC on January 17, 2023.
+The second season premiered on December 23, 2023.
+The third season premiered on November 19, 2024.

+Home media

+Night Court: The Complete First Season was released in Region 1 on October 17, 2023 by Warner Bros.
+Home Entertainment.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 71% approval rating with an average rating of 6.6/10, based on 21 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.5/10, based on 23 critic reviews.
 The website's critics consensus reads, "This revival retains enough of the original Night Court's spirit to ward off objections from fans while offering a somewhat stale sitcom format to newcomers, but it ought to sustain interest when judged alongside its own peers."
-Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 12 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 14 critics, indicating "generally favorable reviews".

 William Hughes of The A.V.
 Club gave the series a B and said, "If you're curious about it, don't let the pilot throw you off, at least; check back in a few episodes later, once the show has actually hit its (often pretty funny) comedic stride."